 Declaring a concentration in Comparative Literature is an easy but not a mechanical process.
 You don't just fill out a form on ASK--we want to get to know you.
 If you're considering a concentration in Comparative Literature, first off, please see DUS, Prof. Merrim, during her office hours.
 No appointment necessary.
 If you know or prefer another Concentration Advisor, feel free to see him or her instead.
 You'll find our office hours on the department website.

 - In preparation for the meeting, be sure to read all about our concentration on the "Undergraduate Program" sections of our website.
 Think about which track of the concentration might suit you.
 If you don't know, we'll help.
-If you have a clear idea of which track you'd like to follow, download the Requirements Checklist that follows the description of the track on our website and fill it out to the best of your ability with 1. courses you've already taken that you think might qualify for the concentration and 2. courses that you plan to take for the concentration* (see below).
+If you have a clear idea of which track you'd like to follow, download the Requirements Checklist for your track below (the same checklists also appear in the outlines of the tracks in the "Undergrduate Program" section) and fill it out to the best of your ability with 1. courses you've already taken that you think might qualify for the concentration and 2. courses that you plan to take for the concentration* (see below).
 Please note that COLT 1210, Introduction to the Theory of Literature, offered each fall, is the only absolutely required course for all our concentration tracks, no substitutions accepted.
 In addition, COLT 1710 (Introduction to Literary Translation), offered each spring, is a required course for Track 3.

 - How do you know what courses will be offered in future years?
 Well, except for COLT 1210 and COLT 1710, you really don't.
 Therefore, in planning your course program--which will be modified over time--get ideas from the documents on "Course options for fulfilling concentration requirements" appended to the "Undergraduate Program" section of our website and from Banner listings for previous semesters.
 We ask you to tentatively scope out a course program at this point so that you get an idea of how the concentration will shape up for you.